jrdegbe/thamesthrive-api/docs/installation/production/k8s/helm.md

     enableProfileDestinations: "yes" # Whether to enable profile destinations
 ```

-By modifying these settings, you can adapt Tracardi to your specific use case.
+By modifying these settings, you can adapt ThamesThrive to your specific use case.
 The `enabled` flag determines whether the
 collector is active, the `port` specifies the port number it will listen on, and `replicas` allows you to define the
 desired number of replicas.
 The `config` section enables you to fine-tune various operational aspects such as logging
 behavior, API documentation availability, and the activation of different functionalities like workflow, event